Netcentric/component-loader/README.md

 ### Installation

-1 - Make sure you have your ~/.npmrc file setup (see ["How can I install an NPM-NC package globally for my local user's account?"](https://projects.netcentric.biz/wiki/display/FRONTEND/Netcentric%27s+NPM+Repository+-+NPM-NC) )
+1 - Make sure you have your `.npmrc` file setup (see ["How can I install an NPM-NC package globally for my local user's account?"](https://projects.netcentric.biz/wiki/display/FRONTEND/Netcentric%27s+NPM+Repository+-+NPM-NC) )

 2 - Run ```npm install --save @nc/component-loader```

-### important babel
+#### important! babel

-Please this module is not transpiled so you will have to allow it.
+This module is not transpiled.
+If your project is excluding `node_modules` you will have to update regex to include this module.

-Normally we should exclude node_modules, but this one you should keep it, like the example:
+Eg:

 ```javascript
 // webpack babel-loader config